Tadjirovelzel/HomeBird/README.md

         - A Sim-card to route information accross the internet
         - An SD card that stores the sensor data before sending it

-The Camera Board contains the following:
+The Camera Board contains the following components:

-    - An OV2640 camera operating within the infrared spectrum
+    - An OV2640 camera operating within the visible and infrared spectra
     - A 24 pin camera connector, soldered to the board
     - A network of capacitors to smooth the voltages of the camera connector and voltage regulators
     - A 2.8V and 1.2V voltage regulator to supply the camera